FrederickAlt/FrederickAlt.github.io/README.md

 ### Update Site Information

-All site configuration is centralized in `src/config/site.config.ts`:
+All site configuration is centralized in `site.config.ts` at the project root:

 ```typescript
 export const siteConfig = {